lots of computer repairs experience in Sydney

 Let me paint you a picture: imagine opening a laptop and finding what looks like a small dust bunny colony complete with its own ecosystem.
 That's actually more common than you'd think!
 Professional internal cleaning isn't

 just about blowing out dust it's about carefully disassembling your laptop and cleaning each component without damaging sensitive parts.
-I once found a dead spider inside a laptop's heat sink (still not the strangest thing I've discovered).
+For example, I once found a dead spider inside a laptop's heat sink (still not the strangest thing I've discovered).
 This kind of deep cleaning requires specific tools and expertise - one wrong move with a cotton swab, and you could end up with a bigger problem than you started with.

 Hardware Heroes: When Components Need Saving